telekom-security/tpotce/README.md

 <a name="concept"></a>
 # Technical Concept

-T-Pot is based on the network installer of Ubuntu Server 18.04.x LTS.
+T-Pot is based on the network installer Debian (Stretch).
+During installation the whole system will be updated to Debian (Sid).
 The honeypot daemons as well as other support components being used have been containerized using [docker](http://docker.io).
 This allows us to run multiple honeypot daemons on the same network interface while maintaining a small footprint and constrain each honeypot within its own environment.